Sex Education season 2 binge recap: Episode 1-8

 Ola & Otis

 The episode opens with Ola having a sex dream in which Otis morphs into Lily.
 Wondering what it means, she takes a quiz about sexuality and her result is pansexual.
 She's not surprised… and has another dream about kissing Lily later.

 Then at his house, he tells Ola he loves her.
-She says he doesn’t really, and she doesn’t love him.
-She thinks they’re meant to be friends since they’re so different — she likes to live in the moment, he’s so uptight.
+She says he doesn't really, and she doesn't love him.
+She thinks they're meant to be friends since they're so different—she likes to live in the moment, and he's so uptight.
 She breaks up with him.
 He seems crushed.
-Though he’s probably more sad about the text to Maeve.
+Though he's probably sadder about the text to Maeve.